EDIorg/ecocomDP/documentation/instructions/README.md

-# Instructions for creating, archiving, and using the ecocomDP
+# Instructions for creating and reusing ecocomDP datasets

 ### Contents: